-The AdChoices Icon (also known as the "Advertising Option Icon") is a sign for consumer information and control for interest-based advertising (which is also referred to as "online behavioural advertising").
-When you see the AdChoices icon on a webpage or near a web banner, it lets you know that information used to infer your interests is being gathered or used to improve the ads you see.
+The AdChoices icon is a sign for consumer information and control for interest-based advertising (which is also referred to as "online behavioural advertising").
+When you see the AdChoices icon on a webpage or in an online ad, it lets you know that information used to predict your interests is being gathered or used to improve the ads you see.
 By clicking on the AdChoices icon, you learn about how interest-based ads are delivered to you.
-More importantly, the AdChoices icon gives you the ability to control whether you receive interest-based advertising and from which companies.
+More importantly, the AdChoices icon gives you the ability to control whether you receive interest-based advertising, and from which companies.

-Multiple companies use the icon to inform you about this type of targeting.
-It is not a virus or a program you've installed, it's a privacy notice that these companies are giving you.
+Multiple companies use the AdChoices icon to inform you about this type of targeting.
+It is not a virus, malware, or a program you've installed; it's simply a privacy notice that these companies are giving you using the AdChoices icon.
+Think of it like a trust seal.

-The AdChoices icon usually appears in the top right corner of online banner ads that you see while surfing the web.
-You may also see the AdChoices icon displayed on webpages where information about your visits to the website may be gathered for the purpose of delivering ads based on your interests.
+The AdChoices icon usually appears in the corner of online banner ads that you see while surfing the web and using apps.
+You may also see the AdChoices icon displayed on webpages or apps where information about your visits may be gathered for the purpose of delivering ads based on your interests.

 Just what it says: advertising that is delivered to you based on your likely interests.
 This type of advertising tries to make the ads you see more relevant based on the types of sites that you visit on the web.
 With interest-based advertising, you receive ads and offers for products and services that are more likely to be useful to you.
 For example, a sporting goods manufacturer might work with an advertising network that collects and uses interest-based information to deliver ads to the browsers of users that have recently visited sports-related sites.
 Or an airline might direct ads to users that recently visited travel-themed websites.